christiang7/zim-desktop-wiki/data/manual/Help/Check_Boxes.md

 There is an option in the [[Preferences]]  to have checkbox lists behave recursively.
 This means that the state of items with a sublist reflects the state of all child items.
 Checking the parent will check all child items, and checking the last child item will check the parent item automatically.

-The [[manual:Plugins:Task List|Task List plugin]] regards checkboxes as TODO items and can give an overview of all open checkboxes in a notebook.
+The [[Plugins:Task List|Task List plugin]] regards checkboxes as TODO items and can give an overview of all open checkboxes in a notebook.